The Right to Remain Silent

 Can silence be used against you?

 Unfortunately, yes, according to the U.S. Supreme Court in Salinas v.
 Texas.
 Unless you specifically state that you are invoking your Fifth Amendment right to silence under pre-arrest questioning, your silence or refusal to speak to police can be used at trial as evidence of your guilt.
-In Donna Horwitz’s case, however, her attorney argued that the issue has not been decided under Florida law.
+In Donna Horwitz’s case, however, her lawyer argued that the issue has not been decided under Florida law.
 It remains open to the Florida Supreme Court to decide that, under Florida law, silence in the face of pre-arrest questioning cannot be used against you.

-Contact A Florida Criminal Defense Attorney
+Contact A Florida Criminal Defense Lawyer

 If you have been arrested, are involved in a criminal case, or have questions about your rights, the experienced Florida criminal defense lawyers of The Baez Law Firm can help.
 Contact us today for a consultation.